 - Have successfully completed a Graduate Diploma in Public Health

 In addition to a bachelor degree (or higher) in health or a related discipline, applicants may apply using the following for entry:

 - A minimum of two years professional experience in health (or related field), including honours or other postgraduate study in health; OR

 - Suitable practical experience in public health, global health or humanitarian assistance to the satisfaction of the course coordinator.

-To qualify for the Master of Public Health (Global Health & Advocacy), a student must complete 160 cp from the Schedule of Unit Offerings comprising of:
+To qualify for the Master of Public Health (Global Health & Advocacy), a student must complete 160 cp from the schedule of subject offerings comprising of:

-- 80 cp Specialisation units, consisting of either:
+- 80 cp Specialisation subjects, consisting of either: